 - A. Section 01 00 00 Execution Requirements: Field inspecting, testing, adjusting, and balancing. - B. The Subcontractor shall be required to hydrostatic pressure test all water mains, appurtenances and plumbing trains. - 1.
 Notify Bureau of Reclamation and NTUA 28 days before hydrostatic pressure and leakage testing.
 Include pressure testing on contractor's four-week look-ahead project schedule. - 2.
 All hydrostatic pressure tests must be witnessed by NTUA personnel.
 Contractor is responsible for coordination of testing schedule with NTUA to allow NTUA's representative to be present. - 3.
 Do not perform leak tests when water is ponded on ground surface from major rain or snow storm, unless approved by Engineer. - 4.
 Conduct hydrostatic pressure testing with potable water. - 5.
 Vent all air from the pipeline prior to pressurization. - 6.
 Fully restrain the pipeline, including permanently installed items and any temporary appurtenances used for testing, prior to pressurization. - 7.
-Perform testing in accordance with applicable standards: - a.
-Test pressure: In accordance with the Reach 10.2.1 Hydrostatic Pressure and Leakage Test Calculations provided in Appendix G to Contract Documents. - b.
+Perform testing in accordance with applicable standards: - 1.
+Test pressure: In accordance with the Hydrostatic Pressure and Leakage Test Calculations provided in Exhibit D to Contract Documents. - 2.
 PVC pipe: Simultaneous hydrostatic pressure and leakage test.
-The system shall be pressure tested in-ground in accordance with AWWA C605 and M23, with the exceptions noted below: - 1) Test duration: 2 hours minimum. - a) Engineer may require longer duration test (up to 24 hours) if there is any doubt as to integrity of a particular section of pipe or appurtenances. - c.
-Ductile iron pipe: AWWA C600 - d.
-Steel pipe: AWWA C200 - 8.
-In no case shall the test pressure exceed the manufacturers' recommended maximum safe test pressure for the pipe, fittings or appurtenances. - 9.
-No observable leakage is allowed, if leakage is detected halt test.
-Measurable leakage must be within the maximum allowable limits set forth by applicable
+The system shall be pressure tested in-ground in accordance with AWWA C605 and M23, with the exceptions noted below: - 1) Test duration: 2 hours minimum. - a) Engineer may require longer duration test (up to 24 hours) if there is any doubt as to integrity of a particular section of pipe or appurtenances. - 3.
+HDPE pipe: Simultaneous hydrostatic pressure and leakage test.
+The system shall be pressure tested in-ground in accordance with ASTM F2164 and M55, with the exceptions noted below: - 1) Test duration: 2 hours minimum. - a) Engineer may require longer duration test (up to 24 hours) if there is any doubt as to integrity of a particular section of pipe or appurtenances. - b) Under no circumstances shall HDPE pipe be maintained at a pressure above the working pressure for more than 8 hours.
+If the test is not completed within this time, the system shall be depressurized and allowed to "relax" for a minimum of 8 hours before commencing the next test sequence. - 4.
+Ductile iron pipe: AWWA C600